-In recognition of Sexual Violence Awareness month in April, the Women's Center hosted Take Back the Night, in April.
+In recognition of Sexual Violence Awareness month in April, the Women's Center hosted Take Back the Night events at the Storrs campus.
 The event raised awareness about gender-based violence affecting members of the UConn community and provided support for survivor empowerment and healing.

-The Women's Center and the Center for Fraternity and Sorority Development continued to sponsor Greeks Against Sexual Assault (GASA).
+Also in 2022, the Women's Center and the Center for Fraternity and Sorority Development continued to sponsor Greeks Against Sexual Assault (GASA).
 GASA participants are Greek-affiliated students that meet to examine gender role and gender role socialization, rape culture and in particular the relation to Greek Life and to practice bystander intervention skills.
 The GASA facilitators provide presentations on sexual assault and power and control in relationships to Greek chapters upon request.
-In addition, the Women's Center continued to partner with the Asian American Cultural Center to support the Men's Project.
-The goal of the Men's Project is to train students who identify as men to positively influence their peers by challenging social norms that promote gender-based violence; understanding their connection to survivors of gender-based violence; and role modeling effective bystander interventions.